 There will nearly 3.5 million unverified cybersecurity jobs by 2021

 Cybersecurity is one of the few areas where the unemployment rate is zero percent.
 A small task for your readers just tries to find at least five other such professions that have a zero percent unemployment rate.
 It would be a tough ask to find such career prospects.

 Cisco in 2014 estimated that there will be nearly one million new job openings for cybersecurity.
 The same number is predicted to reach 3.5 million numbers by 2021.
 These are some numbers which make the training institute boast about the career opportunities and include new admissions.

 The training program certainly needs to be modulated with time to make the candidates ready for facing any form of security challenges and making them industry-ready.

 So, here comes the end of the list of statistics and facts which might give you a glimpse of how ransomware attacks are shaping economies for the worse.
 It is only the preparedness for such a situation that can help to prevent the losses that we are witnessing in recent years.

-If you wish to learn more such concepts, join Great Learning’s Stanford Advanced Computer Security Program and upskill today!1
+If you wish to learn more such concepts, join Great Learning’s Stanford Advanced Cyber Security Course and upskill today!1